Judeorabueze/Local-File-Permissions-in-Windows/README.md

 <b> Method 2: Using Command Prompt (Admin)</b>
 - Search for cmd or Command Prompt on Windows.
 - Click on 'Run as administrator'
+- In the CLI, enter `net localgroup Administrators` to check the list of local administrators on a Windows system